A chart pattern is a graphical presentation of price movement using a series of trend lines or curves.

 - Once you see the dominant trend, you can then spot chart patterns to time the market.

-You need to avoid trading solely based on chart patterns without having an established a framework because you’ll end up trading on pure emotion.
+It would be best if you avoided trading solely based on chart patterns without having an established framework because you’ll end up trading on pure emotion.